 For those cats that absolutely cannot stand the thought of sharing their space with humans for the entire work day, creating an enclosed outdoor containment for your cat may be the perfect answer!
-Making a "catio" can double as both gifting your cat their ideal outdoor safe space while also being a great Quarantine DIY project for you!
+Making a "catio" can double as both gifting your cat their ideal outdoor safe space, while also being a great Quarantine DIY project for you!
 Not so handy?
 There are also pre-made and even custom catio options to fit you and your cat's needs.

 Remember those morning coffee breaks and lunch breaks you used to take at the office?
-Forget about them, because now your break time consists of doing all the activities and games your cat loves most.
+Forget about them, because now your break time consists of doing all the activities your cat loves most.
 Prove to your cat that working from home can be fun for them too.
 Let them play those fun cat apps on your phone, have them chase around the laser pointer for awhile, engage them with their favorite squeaky mouse on a stick.
 Basically, play any game that makes them happy, but also requires your pesky human opposable thumbs (you've got to show your worth).

 Don't forget who's really being inconvenienced in this situation.
 Your work station isn't the only one that's changed here.
 If your cat needs some alone time to conduct important cat business, then give it to them.
 If they seem extra annoyed by your feeble attempts to entertain them, or just your presence in general, then give them some extra space to do "cat things" and try again later.

 Hopefully this guide helps you to keep your new feline supervisors happy and off your back during your time working from home.
-If all of this isn't enough for them to tolerate your presence, then unfortunately we don't think they have a kitty HR department for you to complain to.
+If all of this isn't enough for them to tolerate your presence, then we unfortunately don't think they have a kitty HR department for you to complain to.
 Just be sure to tread lightly, because even a global pandemic doesn't match the wrath of an truly annoyed cat!